itransact/itransact-node/README.md

 let payloadSignature = itransact.signPayload(api_key, payload);
 ```

 *Note - expected signature changes every time the api_username, api_key, and payload changes in any way.
 It is only included here for testing.*

+*Demo Account Note - Loopback, Sandbox, and Demo accounts require postal_code, otherwise you will see an error similar to - "ZIP REQUIRED FOR KEYED TRANSACTION"*

 #### Example Response